awslabs/generative-ai-cdk-constructs/apidocs/namespaces/bedrock/classes/BedrockFoundationModel.md

 > **grantInvoke**(`grantee`): `Grant`

-Gives the appropriate policies to invoke and use the Foundation Model.
+Gives the appropriate policies to invoke and use the Foundation Model in the stack region.

 #### Parameters